codepath/android_guides/Getting-Started-with-Gradle.md

         mavenCentral()
     }
     dependencies {
-        classpath 'com.android.tools.build:gradle:0.11.+'
+        classpath 'com.android.tools.build:gradle:0.12.+'
     }
 }
 ```

-Both Gradle and the Android Studio plugin are constantly changing, so check http://tools.android.com/tech-docs/new-build-system often especially if you are upgrading Android Studio.
-Keep in mind that the Android Gradle plugin finds your SDK by what is defined in the local.properties file of your project:
+Google maintains this Android plugin and you can find the latest updates at http://tools.android.com/tech-docs/new-build-system.
+Both Gradle and the Android Studio plugin are constantly evolving, so you check the site to see what versions of Gradle are supported for which plugin.

+Also, keep in mind that the Android Gradle plugin finds your SDK by what is defined in the local.properties file.
+You will need to create this local.properties file:

 ```
 sdk.dir=/Applications/Android Studio.app/sdk
 ```

-### For Command Line with Eclipse

-Download **Gradle 1.6** from the [Gradle web site](http://services.gradle.org/distributions/gradle-1.6-bin.zip).
-At the moment, only Gradle 1.6 works correctly **with Eclipse**.
-Using Gradle 1.7+ will fail with a cryptic error.

 ## Install API 17 and Build Tools